A Framework for Spatial Quantum Sensing: Invertibility, Pseudo-Invertibility and its consequences

 \begin{corollary}[Error-free Subspace] Let again $\mathcal{F} = \{ f_1, f_2,\cdots, f_k\}$ and $X=\{ x_1, x_2,\dots,x_p\}$ be our regular set of holomorphic functions over some domain, and a discrete set of points over that domain, respectively.
 Let $\mathcal{N}$ be the basis for the set of vectors in $\mathsf{span} \ \mathcal{F}$ that belong to $I(X)$, and $\mathcal{N}^\perp$ its orthogonal subspace.
 Any combination $\boldsymbol{n}^\perp\cdot \boldsymbol{\beta}$ for $\boldsymbol{n}^\perp \in \mathcal{N}^\perp$ can be estimated without a construction error. \end{corollary}

-This extends the results in \cite{Sekatski2019,Hamann2022,Hamann2023}, as we provide a comprehensive analysis about wether or not one is able to find the ``orthogonal subspace'', and if its construction has any error.
-While for the multiple signal the intuition might be harder to grasp, a clear example considering the interpolation problem is much simpler.
-If there is a polynomial generated by the monomials that make up $L$, then one will always have an error in a degree in $L$.
-This means that the solution using the sensors arrangement, will not only have errors in the $\mathsf{Cov}\ L$, resulting from a well-posed expansion, but in lower order terms, arising from the non-invertibility of the Vandermonde matrix.
+This extends the results in \cite{Sekatski2019,Qian2019,Qian2020,Bringewatt2021,Hamann2023}, as we provide a comprehensive analysis about wether or not one is able to find the ``orthogonal subspace'', and if its construction has any error.
+This has an interesting consequence: knowledge of the model allows one to, by choosing specific positions, ignore some signals, and potentially require less sensors.
+This can be done by placing the sensors in positions for which the design matrix is not full-rank for the given model.
+However, the target property, represented by the vector $\boldsymbol{n}^\perp$ must be orthogonal to the null-space of the design matrix.